 We kick-start the festivities by mentioning a game called League of Legends.
 You’re called on by developer Riot Games to take part in fast-paced team PvP battles and ‘become legendary.’
 The game in question is an amalgamation of MMORPG and session-based game elements.
 Here you step into the shoes of a powerful Summoner who must muster up the courage and bravely control your selected champions as they enter into battle with other fearless warriors.

 Foray across the Fields of Justice and the different maps like The Twisted Treeline, Dominion and Summoners Rift, with an aim to conquer the whole of Valoran.
-The only law – winner rules all.
+The only law – the winner rules all.

 2 – Demigod: